 In recent years a number of formalisms have been proposed for modelling and analyzing procedural multithreaded programs.
-A well-known result states that, if recursion is allowed, checking assertions for these programs is undecidable, even if all variables are boolean (see for instance [8]).
+A well-known result states that, if recursion is allowed, checking assertions for these programs is undecidable, even if all variables are boolean (see for instance [Ram00]).

 Due to this undecidability result, approximate analysis techniques have been considered.
-While [3,4] deal with overapproximations of the set of reachable states, [7] presents the first nontrivial technique to compute underapproximations.
-In this paper we build on the ideas of [7], which we now describe in some more detail.
+In [BET03,BET04] it is shown how to compute overapproximations of the set of reachable states.
+In [QR05], Qadeer and Rehof present the first nontrivial technique to compute underapproximations.
+In this paper we build on the ideas of [QR05], which we now describe in some more detail.
 Qadeer and Rehof introduce concurrent pushdown systems (CPS) as a model of multithreaded programs.
-A CPS is a set of stacks with a global finite control; at each step, the CPS reads the current control state and the topmost symbol of (exactly) one of the stacks, can change the control state and replace the stack symbol by a word, like in a pushdown automaton.
-A dynamic CPS (or DCPS) can also create a new stack as the result of a transition.
+In a nutshell, a CPS is a set of stacks with a global finite control; at each step, the CPS reads the current control state and the topmost symbol of (exactly) one of the stacks, can change the control state and replace the stack symbol by a word, like in a pushdown automaton.
+A dynamic CPS (or DCPS) can also, optionally, create a new stack as the result of a transition.
 Each stack of a CPS corresponds to a thread.
 Communication between threads is modelled through the common set of global control states.
 A context is defined as a computation in which all transitions act on the same stack.
-In [7] it is shown how to compute, given a fixed number k, the set of states that can be reached by k-bounded computations, i.e., by computations consisting of the concatenation of at most k contexts.
+In [QR05] it is shown how to compute, given a fixed number k, the set of states that can be reached by k-bounded computations, i.e., by computations consisting of the concatenation of at most k contexts.
 Obviously, this set constitutes an underapproximation of the set of all reachable states.